src-d/okrs/README.md

 ### gitbase & engine

+- [ ] Improve gitbase performance
-- [ ] Stable & Performance Release
+- [ ] Release a more stable gitbase version
 - [ ] Integration of gitbase with engine
 - [ ] New engine interface based on gitbase
+- [ ] [P1] gitbase interoperability with 3rd party tools

 ### Babelfish